SaitejaKommi/clearpath-support-chatbot/written_answers.md

 If I had more time, I would add a preprocessing layer with spelling correction or fuzzy keyword matching before retrieval.
 This would significantly improve robustness without changing the overall architecture.

+## AI Usage

+During development, I used LLM tools (ChatGPT and Claude) strictly for debugging assistance, API integration clarification, deployment troubleshooting, and environment configuration issues.

+The models were not used to generate the full project automatically.
+The system architecture (RAG pipeline, routing logic, evaluation layer, deployment structure) was designed and implemented by me.
+AI tools were used as development assistants similar to documentation lookup or StackOverflow.

+Below are the exact prompts I used during development:

+---

+### ChatGPT Prompts

+1. "my frontend showing what i am doing in localhost but when i am sending ques my backend terminal is not logging anything ?"

+2. "fix app.py and give complete code please"

+3. "AttributeError: 'Groq' object has no attribute 'messages'"

+4. "backend working now i want to check the checklist of which is mandatory checking my proj is working and working fine for all requirements"

+5. "working fine all now i am gonna deploy both frontend ad backend so give steps clearly"

+6. "does i commit this into github after change this name"

+7. "python app.py ModuleNotFoundError: No module named 'dotenv'"

+8. "No flask entrypoint found.
+Add an 'app' script in pyproject.toml or define an entrypoint"

+---

+### Claude Prompts

+1. "help me debug why my flask backend returns 500 but no logs are printed"

+2. "how to correctly extract response text and token usage from groq python sdk"

+3. "why is my vercel frontend trying to detect flask backend"

+4. "how to configure render to run backend/app.py instead of app.py"

+5. "how to handle CORS between localhost:8000 and localhost:5000"

+---

+### Nature of AI Assistance

+AI tools were used for:

+- Debugging runtime errors
+- Understanding Groq SDK differences
+- Fixing incorrect response extraction methods
+- Resolving CORS issues
+- Fixing deployment configuration (Render + Vercel)
+- Clarifying Python virtual environment issues

+All final implementation decisions, integration validation, and production deployment steps were manually verified and tested by me.

+No prompts were used to generate the entire project automatically.